 - R1 - Created after first full backup.

-- R2 -Created after subsequent backup with smart scan.
+- R2 -Created after subsequent backup with the smart scan.

 Phoenix restores file data in one of the following ways: